North Oregon Coast: Gearhart

 Philip Gearhart (Clatsop Co.
 Historical Society #9139-00G)

 The later arriving white explorers to the area were from Canada, Great Britain, Spain, Russia, and from other Eastern States in the US.
-Many arrived for hunting of animal pelts such as beaver and mink, while others came for the hunting and fishing.
+Many arrived for hunting of animals for their pelts: such as beaver sea otter and mink.
+Others came for the hunting and fishing.
 Before the Louisiana purchase, most of the visitors were sea explorers seeking to claim the territory for their native countries.

 Clatsop Indians by Lyn Topinka